MeinChef/UDL-Loss-Fitting/README.md

 components = pca.fit_transform(weight_matrix)
 ```

-And scattering that on the surface looks like this (this time the dense model, MSE):
+And scattering that on the surface looks like this (this time the Dense model with MSE):

 ![Loss Landscape of the Dense Model with the path traced](./img/loss_surfc_dense_mse-3d.png)